Freedom of religion in Cyprus: Restrictions on religious freedom

 Government policy and practice contributed to the generally free practice of religion in Cyprus.

 Since 2003, when restrictions of movement to the northern part of the island were relaxed, Greek Cypriots as well as other religious groups have reported better access to religious sites in the area administered by Turkish Cypriots.
 Turkish Cypriots enjoyed relatively easy access to religious sites in the government-controlled area.

-The Government reported that it spent $173,272 (€130,280) in 2006 for the conservation of 17 mosques and other Muslim places of worship in the area under its control.
+The government reported that it spent $173,272 (€130,280) in 2006 for the conservation of 17 mosques and other Muslim places of worship in the area under its control.
 The 2007 budget for the same project was $462,414 (€347,680).

-Missionaries have the legal right to proselytize, but the Government closely monitors missionary activity.
+Missionaries have the legal right to proselytize, but the government closely monitors missionary activity.
 It is illegal for a missionary to use "physical or moral compulsion" to make religious conversions.
 The police may investigate missionary activity based on a citizen's complaint.
 They may also open an investigation if missionaries are suspected of being involved in illegal activities that threaten the security of the republic, constitutional or public order, or public health and morals.

 Conscientious objectors, including those for religious reasons, are exempt from active military duty; however, they are legally required to complete an alternative military service and perform reservist duty in the Greek Cypriot National Guard (GCNG).
 The Independent Authority for Investigating Complaints and Allegations against the Police closed an investigation that resulted from a May 2006 nongovernmental organization (NGO) complaint filed with the Authority and the Ombudsman regarding police treatment of Muslim asylum seekers.
 The NGO had reported complaints from political asylees of Muslim origin who had difficulty securing employment because of their religion.
 Several women also reported that potential employers did not like their headscarves.
 Another asylee alleged he could not secure housing due to his Muslim faith.
 The Ombudsman' Office did not proceed with an investigation because it could not locate one of the complainants.
 The Independent Authority asked the NGO for additional information, which the NGO was unable to produce.
 As a result, the Independent Authority closed the investigation.

-There were no reports of religious prisoners or detainees in the country.

-Forced religious conversion

-There were no reports of forced religious conversion.

-Improvements and Positive Developments in Respect for Religious Freedom
+Improvements and positive developments in respect for religious freedom

 On February 21, 2007, Church of Cyprus Archbishop Chrysostomos II and the Turkish Cypriot Head of Religious Affairs, Ahmet Yonluer, met at the Ledra Palace Hotel for what was the first meeting of the communities' religious leaders in the past 33 years.

 On July 3–5, 2006, Cyprus cohosted with Malaysia the second Asia-Europe Meeting Interfaith Dialogue, which sought to promote greater understanding between different religions and to help combat terrorism.